cswaim/breakout_groups/README.md

 # breakout_groups

-generate breakout groups over multiple sessions - repeatition of members in the breakout group is limited
+generate breakout groups over multiple sessions - repetition of members in the breakout group is limited

 ### design approach ###